-Developments that front onto streets identified for Active Frontages on Schedule D shall provide active at-grade uses at the street level.
+Developments that front onto streets identified for Active Frontages on Schedule D shall provide active at-grade uses at the street level, where possible taking into consideration existing topographical and engineering constraints.
 These uses will be street-related, provide visual interest, animate the streetscape, and be designed in accordance with the Urban Design policies in Section 20.3.3.

-Residential entrances and lobbies within the ground floor of mixed-use buildings are permitted along Active Frontages, but shall consist of a limited portion of a development's frontage.
+Residential entrances and lobbies within the ground floor of mixed-use buildings are permitted along Active Frontages but shall consist of a limited portion of a development's frontage.